sunluelectric/project-raspi-firealarm/README.md

 ```
 If there is no error messages, the installation is successful.

+* Others

+Other python packages such as `argparse`, `protobuf` are also recommended for installation, as they will simplify the python code programming in later stages.
+Use `pip install` to install these packages similarly.

 ### Test TensorFlow Lite using a pre-trained demo model

+Trained models for demonstration purpose can be found online [here](https://www.tensorflow.org/lite/examples "TensorFlow Lite Examples").
+These demonstration examples are great for one to get familiar of using TensorFlow Lite on an IoT device.
+In this project, object detection demo is used for quick setup of the IoT device.

 ---